Helpful tips for expat women in Japan

 I wish we lived in a world where women did not have to worry about their safety.
 I hope these tips help you stay safe so that you can live a healthy and fulfilling life in Japan.
 Remember, if you do get harassed – it is not your fault.

-I’d love to hear your thoughts!
-If you’re on Instagram, you can find me over here: @apicturesquelife so feel free to reach out or use #apicturesquelife and I’d be happy to connect!
+I’d love to hear your thoughts.
+If you’re on Instagram, you can find me over here: @apicturesquelife or youtube: @apicturesquelife and I’d be happy to connect!